sous vide caramelized white chocolate

 Hey Friends, I’m a multi-award-winning and best-selling cookbook author and photographer.

-This isn’t something groundbreaking by any means but the strength of this method lies in its simplicity and convenience.
-Caramelizing white chocolate can be accomplished by heating the chocolate in a warm oven or in a microwave.
-But depending on how these methods are performed, you can destroy the structure of white chocolate, dry it out (if you use a wide baking dish), and also run the risk of over-burning the chocolate (microwaves are notorious for this).
-After attempting several different methods to make caramelized white chocolate at home, I’ve found the sous vide to be the best, least stressful, and something I can leave and walk away from and get the other stuff I need done.
+This isn’t groundbreaking rocket science by any means, but the strength of this method lies in its simplicity and convenience.
+Caramelizing white chocolate can be accomplished by heating the chocolate in a warm oven or microwave.
+But depending on how these methods are performed, you can destroy the structure of white chocolate, dry it out (if you use a wide baking dish), and risk over-burning the chocolate (microwaves are notorious for this).
+After attempting several methods to make caramelized white chocolate at home, I’ve found the sous vide to be the best, least stressful, and something I can leave and walk away from and get the other stuff I need done.
 I use the Joule Sous Vide that I’ve really grown to love over the years.

 Though the term “caramelize” is applied to this, it involves two separate reactions;

-1. Caramelization of Sugars – this involves a bunch of different reactions where the sugars like lactose (milk sugar), sucrose, glucose, and fructose undergo a series of complex reactions to produce the bittersweet tastes, toasty and nutty aromas, and the caramel family of brown colored pigments.
+1. Caramelization of Sugars – this involves a bunch of different reactions where sugars like lactose (milk sugar), sucrose, glucose, and fructose undergo a series of complex reactions to produce bittersweet tastes, toasty and nutty aromas, and the caramel family of brown-colored pigments.
 This reaction occurs in the presence of heat.

-Method: You can scale this method as needed.
-Canning and old jam jars work great here because they can withstand the increase in air pressure and temperature.
-If you have a sous vide cooking container, by all means use that.
+You can scale this method as needed.
+Canning and old jam jars work great here because they can withstand increased air pressure and temperature.
+If you have a sous vide cooking container, by all means, use that.

-Place the chocolate chips in a heat-proof jar, seal with a lid and place it in a wide and deep enough heat-proof container or Dutch oven.
-Fill the pot with enough water to ensure that water is slightly above the chocolate chips.
-Seal the mouth of the container of Dutch oven tightly with cling wrap to form a seal.
+1. Place the chocolate chips in a heat-proof jar, seal with a lid, and place it in a wide and deep enough heat-proof container or Dutch oven.
+Fill the pot with enough water to ensure that the water is slightly above the chocolate chips.
+Seal the mouth of the container of the Dutch oven tightly with cling wrap to form a seal.
 Set the sous vide to 200F/93C for 4 hours.
 The chocolate will turn a toffee brown color, remove the jar from the water, cool before using.
-The chocolate will stay good for up to 1 month in an airtight container.
+The chocolate will stay in an airtight container for up to 6 months.

 Order your copy of the best-selling James Beard nominated cookbook, The Flavor Equation.